skyssolutions/lynxchan/src/be/Readme.md

 * nodemailer: used to send e-mails for people resetting account passwords.
 Latest version of all them.

-A package.json file is included, so you can install all of them by just running 'npm install' on this directory.
+A package.json file is included, so you can install all of them by just running `npm install` on this directory.

 # Application usage
 `boot.js` is the main file, run it using Io.js to start the system.
 Keep in mind that if you ran `aux/setup.sh`, you can just run the `lynxchan` command or start the `lynxchan` service.
 It accepts the following arguments:
-`--debug`, `-d`: for development.
+* `--debug`, `-d`: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
 It will also cause most errors to crash.
-`--reload`, `-r`: will rebuild all pages on boot.
+* `--reload`, `-r`: will rebuild all pages on boot.
-`--no-daemon`, `-nd`: will not start listening.
+* `--no-daemon`, `-nd`: will not start listening.
 For rebuilding pages while having a server running.
-`--create-account`, `-ca`: will create a new account.
+* `--create-account`, `-ca`: will create a new account.
 Require the use of the login, role and password parameters.
-`--login, `-l`: informs a login.
+* `--login, `-l`: informs a login.
-`--password, `-p`: informs a password.
+* `--password, `-p`: informs a password.
-`--global-role`, `-gr`: informs a role.
+* `--global-role`, `-gr`: informs a role.

 Arguments that are meant to inform values should be used in the following manner:
 `argument value`